Working Platform Design & Verification Course

 • the effects of ground water on the different design methods;

-• soil suitable site investigation techniques to assess the subgrade conditions and their advantages and limitations
+• suitable site investigation techniques to assess the subgrade conditions and their advantages and limitations

 The course also includes real world examples to expose some of the limitations and related risks.